 Before my son entered Kindergarten I had no clue what sight words were.
-I had heard my other momma friends who have older elementary school age children talk about them but I always wondered “what are they talking about”?
+I had heard my other momma friends who have older elementary school age children talk about them.
+However, I always wondered, “What are they talking about?”
 Well, when he went off to kindergarten, we got the list!
 You know what I’m talking about (if you have kindergarten or older kiddos).
 We got the kindergarten sight word list!
 I wanted to make learning more fun for him so we play this fun kindergarten sight words game scavenger hunt.
 Your kids will love it!

-Sight words are basically just commonly used words (example: he, she, the, that…etc)…words that your child will see over and over in books and around their classroom.
+Sight words are basically just commonly used words.
+For example: he, she, the, that…etc. They are words that your child will see over and over in books and around their classroom.
 So starting at a young age, kids are encouraged to learn and memorize these words.
 This Sight Word Scavenger Search Game is just a fun way to practice sight words!
-If your child is bored just sitting a the table reciting his/her words over and over, mix it up and create this fun kindergarten sight words game to play!
+If your child is bored just sitting a the table reciting his/her words over and over, mix it up!
+Create this fun kindergarten sight words game to play!
 You could have a reward for finding and saying them all correctly or just play for sheer fun.
 Whatever you would like to do.